 All in all, our enchanting morning-maker can spoil our day and life too, if we step beyond its recommended dosage.

-How did you find our article?
+How did you find our article on caffeine side effects?
 Did we miss out on any point?
 Do write in.

 Stay fit, stay healthy!

 Expert’s Answers For Readers’ Questions

 What are the different ways to reduce caffeine intake?

 One should never quit caffeine abruptly.
 It may lead to severe withdrawal symptoms, especially if you are habituated to caffeine.

 A better solution is to go for a step-by-step reduction method.
 Begin by cutting on the number of cups you take in a day.
 Continue this for a few months, till you are sure you won’t cheat.
 Then start replacing this high-caffeine beverage with something healthier, like green or white tea and organic fruit juice.
 Keep your physician in the loop at all times.

 Can we take supplements along with caffeine?